b310-digital/mindwendel/README.md

 Create a challenge.
 Ready?
 Brainstorm. mindwendel helps you to easily brainstorm and upvote ideas and thoughts within your team.
 Built from scratch with [Phoenix](https://www.phoenixframework.org).

 ## Features

+- 5 minute setup (It is not a joke)
-- Anonymously invite people to your brainstorming - no registration needed.
+- Anonymously invite people to your brainstormings - no registration needed.
 Usernames are optional.
 - Easily create and upvote ideas, with live updates from your companions.
 - Preview of links to ease URL sharing
 - Cluster your ideas with labels